Spare the Dead

 He sat at his desk, making notes on improvements for the next experiment.

 The first rays of the sun entered his study through the high window.
-He rubbed his eyes and stretched.
-The time had flown.
+He rubbed his eyes and stretched, frustrated at how little he'd achieved.
 He moved back to the motionless zombie and dressed it in an old pair of trousers, boots, a long-sleeved shirt and a hat with a beekeepers mask.
 Taking a step back, he examined his creation from different angles and adjusted the clothes to ensure no skin showed.
 Satisfied, he sprayed it with perfume to mask the stink of death.
 This should provide a reasonable disguise in the unlikely event anyone should see it.

 "Come with me.”